 Degrees & Certificates

-The Dental Hygiene Program commences in the summer semester each year and takes approximately two years of full time study to complete.
-Enrollment is limited to twelve (12) incoming students each year, and admission is competitive.
+The Dental Hygiene program begins in the summer semester each year and takes approximately two years of full-time study to complete.
+Enrollment is limited to 12 incoming students each year, and admission is competitive.
 You will receive the program application at the information session.